RSI KANSAS CITY MISSOURI EXECUTIVE SEARCH & RECRUITING CENTER

 According to 2010 Census data, 459,787 people live in Kansas City.
 The city’s overall population has not increased very much since the 1920s.
 Suburban areas nearby have built up in recent years, but the city proper has not had a substantial population increase for a hundred years.
 It is still the largest city in Missouri.
 The population of Kansas City and the metropolitan area on the Kansas-Missouri border is about 2.1 million.

-Being the leading Headhunters Kansas City, our firm understands the Kansas City, Missouri, market for executives and managers looking to be part of the Construction team at some of the nation’s top companies.
+Being the leading Kansas City Executive Search Firm, our firm understands the Kansas City, Missouri, market for executives and managers looking to be part of the accounting team at some of the nation’s top companies.